thisisharsh7/alertframe/README.md

 ## Verify It's Working

 1. Open browser: http://localhost:3000
-2. Sign in with your Google account
+2. Sign in with your Google account (redirects back to home page)
+3. Add your OnKernel API key when prompted (or in Settings)
-3. Create a test alert:
+4. Create a test alert:
    - Enter URL: `https://news.ycombinator.com`
    - Click on the first story title
    - Set check frequency to "Every 2 minutes"
    - Click "Create Alert"
-4. Check terminal logs - Worker should show "Running alert check..."
+5. Check terminal logs - Worker should show "Running alert check..."
-5. Check your Gmail - You'll receive notifications when changes are detected
+6. Check your Gmail - You'll receive notifications when changes are detected

 ## Available Scripts